511 keV galactic line from first-order phase transitions and primordial black holes: PBH evaporation

-The secondary particles productions come from the decays or fragmentation of primary particles (e.g $e^\pm,\mu^\pm,\pi^\pm,\pi^0$).
-A PBH dominantly emits photons and neutrinos, but for $M_{\rm PBH}/M_\odot \lesssim 10^{-16}$, PBH can significantly produces $e^\pm$.
+The secondary particle productions come from the decays or fragmentation of primary particles (e.g $e^\pm,\mu^\pm,\pi^\pm,\pi^0$).
+A PBH dominantly emits photons and neutrinos, but for $M_{\rm PBH}/M_\odot \lesssim 10^{-16}$, the Hawking temperature is high enough, PBH can copiously produces electrons and positrons.
 The emission rate of primary particle $i$ is given by~\cite{Hawking:1974rv,Hawking:1975vcx}

 where $n^{\rm d.o.f}_i$ indicates the degrees of freedom of $i$ particle, and the fermions (bosons) are distinguished by the $+(-)$ in the denominator.
 The graybody factor $\Gamma_i(E,M)$ varies from particle to particle and is derived from considering a wave packet scattering in the PBH spacetime geometry from the PBH horizon to an observer at infinity.